OksanaKifor/OksanaKifor/README.md

 OksanaKifor/OksanaKifor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I want to see this sentence in GitHub desktop